Preston Monument: Northwest corner of Texas and the 1900 survey

-After much searching, Preston found the old 1859 John H. Clark corner in 1900.
+Preston found the old 1859 John H. Clark corner in 1900.
 He laid a stone marker where he had found two previous posts, the earlier of which he was convinced was the original marker from 1859, stating:

 At this northwest corner of the [Capitol Syndicate Company's] XIT [Ranch] pasture fence, I remove wire fencing, dig up the corner post, which I find set 18 inches in the ground, and set on top of the rotted stump of an old cedar post.
 Excavating carefully around this old stub, I find the bottom of it at 26 inches below surface of ground, and remove a segment of the old post 8 inches in diameter and 8 inches long, greatly decayed and reduced almost to a dry pulpy ash.
 The dark mould and pieces of decayed cedar indicated that the original post was about 10 X 12 inches in diameter at bottom.

 This old cedar post could easily have been in the ground more than the eighteen years since 1882, and very likely for ten years longer.

 Thus, Preston re-established the northwest corner of Texas that had been in use since the incomplete 1859 survey.
 He continues: